MYavuzYAGIS/Automotive-Cybersecurity/Readme.md

 This repository contains my personal handwritten notes on `Automotive Cybersecurity`, `Automotive Ethernet Protocols`, and `Network Diagnosis & Protocols`.

+All the Markdown files are my handwritten notes.
+I also compiled them to PDF format for exporting to e-reader.

+I know that the naming of the markdown files are not very helpful, but I was not planning to opensource them initially, so I did not bother much.

+If you want to help fixing it, I am down for a PR.

 ## <u>Origin?</u>

 I used various online resources to compile this repository including leading publishing houses.